-- 38. If the bright-line test does apply, the next question is whether rollover relief under s FD 1 applies.
+- 41. The next question is whether rollover relief under s FD 1 applies.
 There are different types of rollover relief, including relief relating to the value of the transfer, the bright-line start date and the attribution of the use of land.
-The different types of rollover relief are discussed from [55], but the requirements for the application of rollover relief are discussed first. - 39.
-There are two alternative tests for the application of rollover relief under s FD 1: - Under the first test in s FD 1(1)(a), rollover relief applies if residential land is transferred within the bright-line period between persons associated under any of ss YB 2 to YB 13 at the date of transfer and for at least two years before that date.11 - The second test in s FD 1(1)(b) involves a transfer to a trustee of a trust.
-This test is not relevant in the situation considered in this section, which involves a transfer to an LTC.
+The different types of rollover relief are discussed from [56], but the requirements for the application of rollover relief are discussed first. - 42.
+There are two alternative tests for the application of rollover relief under s FD 1: - Under the first test in s FD 1(1)(a), rollover relief applies if residential land is disposed of between persons associated under any of ss YB 2 to YB 13 at the date of disposal and for at least two years before that date. - The second test in s FD 1(1)(b) involves a disposal to a trustee of a trust.
+This test is not relevant in the situation considered in this section, which involves a disposal to an LTC.